-That was the message Sunny Gupta, CEO at Apptio, delivered in his keynote address at the TBM Conference in Las Vegas this week.
+That was the message Sunny Gupta, CEO at Apptio, delivered in his keynote address at the 2017 TBM Conference in Las Vegas.

 A newly released State of the Global Technology Economy report paints a compelling picture of a digital economy valued at $6.3 trillion.
 This is a much bigger opportunity than traditional estimates of $3.4 trillion suggest, because the new report looks at the total cost of IT ownership—including the labor required to run and operate technology.
 This pushes total market spend much higher than previously estimated.

 Not only is this digital economy vast, representing the third largest economic force in GDP and surpassed only by the US and China—it’s growing.
 In fact, it’s growing 2.4x faster than the global economy.
 Which means, Gupta said, technology leaders are in charge of an amount of spend that is on par with some of the world’s largest economies.
 Today’s IT leaders truly drive digital innovation and are at the center of organizational success.

 IT leaders have been engaged in digitization for decades.
 Since the 1960s, starting with payroll and inventory automation, IT has incrementally digitized every process and platform—to the point now, that technology is the business and IT is at the center of the business agenda.

 The difference is that now instead of just adopting and layering IT over traditional processes, companies today are increasingly rooted in technology.
 Technology is powering every major business operation, with the potential to transform the business.
 That means IT leaders have the keys to a powerful engine, capable of driving agile innovation and continuously shifting (optimizing) run costs to fund meaningful transformation.